Differential characterization of quadratic surfaces: Computer assistance in symbolic computations

 \section{Computer assistance in symbolic computations}

 All functions were implemented in \textsf{Wolfram Mathematica} \cite{Mathematica}.
-The code itself can be found online at \url{https://cloud.impan.pl/s/1kIXqE87mHVn7nT}.
+The code itself is available from a public institutional repository, \url{https://drive.google.com/drive/folders/1-pCxC69RI0g10bmWQdHiZ26d3faswKYX?usp=sharing}.
 Computations were performed on a \textsf{Linux x86 (64-bit)} machine with a single \textsf{Intel® Xeon® CPU E5-2697 v3} processor and \textsf{64GB} memory.
 The total execution time was negligible.

-\subsection{Notebook-1.nb}
+\subsection{\fox~\textsf{Notebook-1.nb}}

 In the beginning, we use symbolic differentiation \textsf{D} to obtain the Wronskian matrix of \eqref{eq:01}.
-Afterward, we use \textsf{Minors} to compute $210$ symbolic determinants of order $4$ and thus find out that the four rows corresponding to \nth{3} order partial derivatives are indeed linearly dependent.
+Afterward, we use \textsf{Minors} to compute $210$ symbolic determinants of order $4$ and thus find out that the four rows corresponding to third-order partial derivatives are indeed linearly dependent.
 Then we again use \textsf{Minors} to compute $11$ symbolic determinants of order $10$, among which the only non-trivial ones are $W_{3,0}$, $W_{2,1}$, $W_{1,2}$ and $W_{0,3}$.
 Finally, we use \textsf{Minors} to compute $10$ symbolic determinants of order $9$ and select the simplest-looking ones.
 Based on them, we solve some simple linear equations to find out that all the featured minors can not vanish simultaneously.
-Performing the same calculations with pen and paper would be tedious, however possible.
+Performing the same calculations with pen and paper would be tedious, but possible.
 Although we sometimes applied \textsf{Factor} to factorize the results, in all cases the factorization turned out to be trivial.

-\subsection{Notebook-2.nb}
+\subsection{\fox~\textsf{Notebook-2.nb}}

 In the beginning, we use symbolic differentiation \textsf{D} to compute the left-hand side of \eqref{eq:10}.
-Afterward, we use \textsf{CoefficientArrays} to extract the explicit form of the matrix $\mathbf A_5$ of order $6$.
+Afterward, we use \textsf{CoefficientArrays} to extract the explicit form of the matrix $\boldsymbol A_5$ of order $6$.
 Then we apply \textsf{Det} and \textsf{Factor} to obtain its determinant in the form from which we can readily see that it is an element of the multiplicative submonoid $S$.
-Finally, we repeat the same steps for $\mathbf A_4$ of order $5$ and $\mathbf A_3$ of order $4$.
+Finally, we repeat the same steps for $\boldsymbol A_4$ of order $5$ and $\boldsymbol A_3$ of order $4$.
 The same calculations could well be done with pen and paper, though it is pointless.

-\subsection{Notebook-3.nb}
+\subsection{\fox~\textsf{Notebook-3.nb}}